NVIDIA-AI-IOT/viz_3Dbbox_ros2_pointpillars/README.md

 # Visualization tool for 3D bounding box results of ROS2 TAO-PointPillars

 This project contains a ROS2 node that converts [PointCloud2](https://docs.ros2.org/foxy/api/sensor_msgs/msg/PointCloud2.html) messages to bin files in KITTI format.
-The project also includes a workflow and scripts to visualize output of 3D object detection using [TAO-PointPillars](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/tao/models/pointpillarnet).
+The project also includes a workflow and scripts to visualize output of 3D object detection in point clouds using [TAO-PointPillars](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/tao/models/pointpillarnet).
 This workflow generates a video of resulting bounding boxes superimposed on input point clouds.

 <p align="center" width="100%">
 <img src="images/visualization_workflow.PNG"  height="75%" width="75%">